-Christopher William Royer was born in Wiesbaden, Germany on March 3, 1964, and grew up in a military family, moving frequently.
+Christopher William Royer was born in Wiesbaden, Germany and grew up in a military family, moving frequently.
 He graduated from the College of William and Mary in 1986, and received his law degree from the University of Richmond in 1989.
-After graduating from law school, Chris practiced criminal law at the trial and appellate level as an Army Judge Advocate in Korea, Germany and Falls Church, Virginia.
-In 1997, he left active duty and moved to the Fort Lauderdale, Florida area.
-After many years as an insurance defense litigator primarily defending medical providers, he became a associate lawyer with Krupnick Campbell in 2013.
+After graduating from law school, Chris practiced criminal law at the trial and appellate level as an active duty Army Judge Advocate in Korea, Germany and Virginia.
+In 1997, he left active duty and moved to South Florida.
+After many years as an insurance defense litigator primarily defending medical providers and law enforcement officers, he became an associate lawyer with Krupnick Campbell in 2013.
 In 2017 he became a partner at the Firm.

-In Florida, Chris served in the military as an Army Reservist and deployed in support of Operations Iraqi Freedom and Enduring Freedom in 2003, 2005-2006, 2007-2008 and 2012.
-He has recently retired from the Reserves as a Colonel.
+While practicing in Florida, Chris continued to serve in the military as an Army Reservist and was deployed in support of Operations Iraqi Freedom and Enduring Freedom in 2003, 2005-2006, 2007-2008 and 2012.
+He retired from the military in 2013 as a Colonel.